taublast/DetectFaces/README.md

 # DetectFaces

 This is a cross-platform **.NET MAUI** sample app that runs live face landmark detection using **MediaPipe Tasks** over a `SkiaCamera` preview.
 It draws overlays directly on the same Skia canvas, and allows capturing photos with detection overlay applied.
+Available overlay types are Landmark, Rectangle, Spiderman Mask, Funny Hat.
 App uses **DrawnUi** for rendering camera and overlays.

 ## Platform Status